godotengine/godot-docs/classes/class_array.rst

 - :ref:`int<class_int>` **hash** **(** **)**

-Returns a hashed integer value representing the array contents.
+Returns a hashed integer value representing the array and its contents.
+**Note:** Different arrays containing equal values can still yield different hashes.
+Only the very same array yields the same hash.

 ----